liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Examples.rst

        \lambda \end{array}\right].

 where :math:`\lambda` is a large negative number.
-The analytical solution to this problem is
+The analytical solution to this problem may be computed using the matrix exponential,

 .. math::